celery/cyme/docs/introduction.rst

 Synopsis
 ========

-The Cyme agent is a distributed application, where each instance handles the Celery worker instances on a machine (physical or virtual).
+Cyme is a distributed application to manage a cluster of Celery worker instances.
+Every machine (physical or virtual) runs the ``cyme-branch`` service.
-Distributed as in it reroutes messages to agents that can handle them, for example if the current agent does not hold the definition of a queue, it uses broadcast messaging to ask other agents for that information.

 Requirements
 ============